telerik/teststudio-docs/docs/features/recorder/compact-recording-toolbar.md

 ---
 # Compact Recording Toolbar

 The **Compact Recording Toolbar** is designed to maximize functionality and minimize the space on your screen.
 You can position it freely anywhere in the browser or WPF application, so it does not cover any elements from the application under test.
-We will go into more details about each of the buttons and features that the **Compact Recording Toolbar** has.
+In the following article you will learn more about all features of the **Compact Recording Toolbar**.

 ![Move Compact Recording Toolbar][1]